operator-framework/operator-sdk/doc/cli/operator-sdk_bundle_create.md

-  -e, --default-channel string   The default channel for the bundle image -d, --directory string         The directory where bundle manifests are located -g, --generate-only            Generate metadata and a Dockerfile on disk without building the bundle image -h, --help                     help for build
+  -e, --default-channel string   The default channel for the bundle image -d, --directory string         The directory where bundle manifests are located -g, --generate-only            Generate metadata and a Dockerfile on disk without building the bundle image -h, --help                     help for create
   -b, --image-builder string     Tool to build container images.
 One of: [docker, podman, buildah] (default "docker") -p, --package string           The name of the package that bundle image belongs to.
 Set if package name differs from project name (default "operator-sdk")
 ```